Leandro Ribeiro

-Leandro Joaquim Ribeiro (born 13 January 1995) is a Brazilian footballer who plays as a striker for Daejeon Hana Citizen of K League 1.
+Leandro Joaquim Ribeiro (born 13 January 1995) is a Brazilian footballer who plays as a striker for Seongnam FC of K League 2.

 Club career

 Leandro Ribeiro is a youth product from Sport Club Internacional.
 He made his Série A debut at 29 May 2014 against Chapecoence.

 In January 2017, Leandro Ribeiro signed for Dila Gori on a contract until the end of the 2017 season.

 On 14 July 2017, Leandro Ribeiro was loaned to Maccabi Netanya for one season with option for three years.

 Sheriff Tiraspol announced the signing of Leandro Ribeiro on 21 December 2018, with Leandro leaving the club at the end of the 2019 season after winning the 2019 Moldovan National Division and 2018–19 Moldovan Cup.

 On 10 January 2020, Leandro was loaned to Seoul E-Land FC of K League 2.
 However, in July 2020, he made a three-and-a-half-year contract with the team.

 In 2022, Leandro Ribeiro moved to Daejeon Hana Citizen of K League 2.